Bárbara Seixas

-Bárbara Seixas de Freitas (born 8 March 1987 in Rio de Janeiro) is a Brazilian beach volleyball player, playing as a defender.
+Bárbara Seixas de Freitas (born 8 March 1987) is a Brazilian beach volleyball player, playing as a defender.
 In 2012, she was named FIVB top Rookie of the year.
 Seixas is a three-time youth World Champion and has reached the podium in several FIVB Beach Volleyball World Tour tournaments.
 She won a bronze medal at the 2013 World Championships alongside her teammate Liliane Maestrini, and per 13 August 2013 they rank third among the women's money leaders with $108,875.

-In 2015, Seixas and her partner Ágatha Bednarczuk won a gold medal at the 2015 Beach Volleyball World Championships.
+In 2015, Seixas and her partner Ágatha won a gold medal at the 2015 Beach Volleyball World Championships.

 Professional career

 Rio de Janeiro 2016

 Bárbara and her partner Ágatha beat Kerri Walsh-Jennings and April Ross of United States, in straight sets of (22-20), (21-18) in the semi-final match in the Rio 2016 Summer Olympics.
 They lost in the deciding match for gold against Laura Ludwig and Kira Walkenhorst of Germany.